QuickLogic (QUIK)

 AI Analysis | Feedback

-Elias Nader, Chief Financial Officer and Senior Vice President of Finance
+Elias Nader Chief Financial Officer and Senior Vice President of Finance

-Rajiv Jain, Vice President of Worldwide Operations
+Rajiv Jain VP Worldwide Operations

-Owen Bateman, Vice President of Worldwide Sales
+Andy Jaros Vice President of IP Sales

 AI Analysis | Feedback